EdoCuadros/black_mamba/README.md

 2. Regular install the operating system in the Jetson.

-I tried to use latest Nano Jetpack and  docker containers (recommended by Nvidia), but i just found it impossible to run.
+I tried to use the latest Nano Jetpack and docker containers (recommended by Nvidia), but I found it impossible to run.

 ### ROS Package